Dr Luke Ward

 Further information

-Outside of my therapeutic work, I am a research-active psychology lecturer whose academic focus directly informs my practice.
-I have led several funded research projects on trans health and my findings have been published in multiple peer-reviewed scientific journals.
-This research deepens my understanding of the unique challenges faced by LGBTQIA+ individuals and equips me with evidence-based insights to better support my clients.
+Alongside my counselling work, I’m also a research-active psychology lecturer.
+My academic focus directly informs my therapeutic practice - especially in supporting LGBTQIA+ clients.
+I’ve led several funded research projects on trans health and identity development, and my findings have been published in leading peer-reviewed journals.
+This work deepens my understanding of the unique challenges faced by LGBTQIA+ communities and gives me a strong, evidence-based foundation for the support I offer.

 Northampton, Northamptonshire, NN3